 Health-wise, incorporating CBD into your routine via tinctures, oils, and lotions has been shown to have amazing anti-inflammatory, antidepressant, and antibacterial properties, and lately, there's been a boom of CBD products and treatments in the wellness space.

 In terms of the benefits of CBD massage specifically, "CBD oil has natural anti-inflammatory effects that can more effectively soothe sore muscles and joints, which makes it great for massages," explains Cyndi Ramirez-Fulton, Chillhouse founder.
 "It encourages the body to speed up the healing process and is beneficial in relieving anxiety as well as gastric distress.
-Our CBD cream also has arnica and lidocaine, which also allows for additional anti-inflammatory benefits."
+Our CBD cream also has arnica and lidocaine, which allows for additional anti-inflammatory benefits."
 (As a note, arnica is a common natural ingredient that people swear helps reduce bruising and muscle fatigue more quickly, and lidocaine gives a soothing, cooling feeling).
-Ramirez-Fulton is clearly a CBD believer and told me that if she ever can't make it in for a massage, she'll turn to her inventory of CBD oils and creams—the second she puts them on her shoulders or anywhere tense, she feels temporary relief.
-"For creams, I love Lord Jones and Cannuka.
-For ingestibles, I love Soul Addict's hemp butter (so delicious!) and Cap Beauty's The Daily Hit," she says.
-"Hard to say what's working for me long term, but I'm overall less stressed these days, so something's gotta be working!"
+Ramirez-Fulton is clearly a CBD believer and told me that if she ever can't make it in for a massage, she'll turn to her inventory of CBD oils and creams.
+The second she puts them on her shoulders or anywhere tense, she feels temporary relief.
+"For creams, I love Lord Jones ($60) and Cannuka ($28).
+For ingestibles, I love Soul Addict's hemp butter ($35) and Cap Beauty's The Daily Hit," she says.
+"Hard to say what's working for me long-term, but I'm overall less stressed these days, so something's gotta be working!"